Portuguese Way

 The Portuguese Way: An unforgettable tour

-This route, which was used by Portuguese kings and nobles for centuries, offers a tour full of cultural wealth, historical monuments, delicious gastronomy and spectacular landscapes that combine the Atlantic coast with green valleys and vineyards of northern Portugal and Galicia.
+This route, which was used by Portuguese kings and nobles for centuries, offers a tour full of cultural wealth, historical monuments, delicious gastronomy and spectacular landscapes that combine the Atlantic coast with the green valleys and vineyards of northern Portugal and Galicia.

-Why choose the Portuguese road
+Why choose the Portuguese route

 The Portuguese Way is the second most popular route after the French Way, but remains less crowded, allowing you to enjoy a quieter experience.
 Some of the advantages of this route are: